darshanman40/goicu/README.md

 icuembed.Load(filename)
 ```

-where filename points to where your ICU data file is.
-It is included in this repo:
+where `filename` above points to where your ICU data file is.
+It is included in
+this repo:

 https://github.com/dgraph-io/goicu/blob/master/icudt57l.dat